MHuiG/MHuiG/AWESOME-STARS.md

 - [timwehrle/favicon](https://github.com/timwehrle/favicon) - Store your websites content in the favicon of your site.
 - [swup/swup](https://github.com/swup/swup) - Versatile and extensible page transition library for server-rendered websites 🎉
 - [YYsuni/2025-blog-public](https://github.com/YYsuni/2025-blog-public) - 开源blog，让你不写代码就开始写 blog，管理 blog 内容。无需服务器，无需费用。
-- [titanwings/distilly](https://github.com/titanwings/distilly) - Distilly — Distill how they think into reusable Skills for any Agent or Bot.
-Formerly Colleague Skill（原同事 Skill）.
 - [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
 The Memory API for the AI era.
 - [Crosstalk-Solutions/project-nomad](https://github.com/Crosstalk-Solutions/project-nomad) - Project NOMAD is an offline-first knowledge and education server.
 Wikipedia, thousands of books, courses, maps, and optional local AI, all running on hardware you own with no internet required.
 - [photon-hq/qclaw-wechat-client](https://github.com/photon-hq/qclaw-wechat-client) - Reverse-engineered TypeScript client for QClaw's WeChat Access API.
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - The AI that really does things.
 Any OS.
 Any Platform.
 The lobster way. 🦞
+- [ranuts/document](https://github.com/ranuts/document) - Edit DOCX/XLSX/PPTX in your browser — client-side, no server, works offline (OnlyOffice + WebAssembly)
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an open-source AI + no-code platform for building business systems fast.
 Instead of generating everything from scratch, AI works on top of production-proven infrastructure and a WYSIWYG no
 - [Done-0/fuck-u-code](https://github.com/Done-0/fuck-u-code) - Legacy-Mess Detector – assess the “legacy-mess level” of your code and output a beautiful report
 - [flashbots/searcher-sponsored-tx](https://github.com/flashbots/searcher-sponsored-tx) -